This post may contain affiliate links.

 I personally only went to Cathedral Peak, which is only an hour away from Ampitheatre Backpackers Lodge.

-So as for accommodation, I found it easier to just stay in the North and take a full day trip down to Cathedral Peak.
+So as for accommodation, I found it easier to just stay in the North and take a day trip down to Cathedral Peak.

 For those who want to explore more of the central mountains, there is another budget accommodation option.